Historical Apoplexy · State Legislative Adaptations · Indiana

 three times the mortality rate of the highest grade.

-Standard risk factors -- smoking, cholesterol, blood
+Standard risk factors, including smoking, cholesterol,

-mortality gradient.
-The hierarchy itself, independent of
+the mortality gradient.
+The hierarchy itself, independent

-absolute material deprivation, produces lethal health
+of absolute material deprivation, produces lethal health

 (x) Dr. Robert Sapolsky's thirty-year study of wild